its-miss-arii/Sonic-Pi-Challenges/README.md

 # Sonic-Pi-Challenges
-this is where i upload all the songs i creaate
+this is where i upload all the songs i create